MOAZ47/Canada-Clean-Fuels-Assessment/README.md

 My submission of the coding assessment.

-Just download and run

-make sure you have installed all the packages in the requirements.txt file. pip install -r requirements.txt
+Make sure you have installed all the packages in the requirements.txt file.

+**pip install -r requirements.txt**

+Once done, run the **fastfood.py** file to view the results